juj/wasm_webgpu/README.md

 Currently both 2GB and 4GB build modes are supported.
 Wasm64 is also planned to be supported as soon as it becomes available in web browsers.

+## 🚦 Requirements

+Wasm_Webgpu requires Emscripten 3.1.35 or newer.

+By default the JS library provides polyfills for browser backwards compatibility for scenarios where WebGPU library might be included in a build that co-targets both WebGL and WebGPU simultaneously.
+To opt out from polyfills, pass the Emscripten linker flag -jsDWEBGPU_NO_BW_COMPAT=1.

 ## 🧪 Samples

 Several test cases are available under the `samples/` subdirectory.